 The Native Nations Institute’s Indigenous Leadership Fellows Program is designed to broaden Native nations’ awareness of what it takes to exercise effective self-governance and achieve sustainable community and economic development by documenting the experiences and perspectives of key leaders of breakaway Native nations.
 To date, five Indigenous Leadership Fellows have been selected.

-The Lillian S. Fisher Prize in Environmental Law and Public Policy is presented annually by the Udall Center to a student in the UA James E. Rogers College of Law or to a UA graduate student studying law and public policy for an essay addressing an environmental law or public policy topic.
-The competition is judged each year by faculty in the law college.
+The Lillian S. Fisher Prize in Environmental Law and Public Policy was presented annually between 1997 and 2013 by the Udall Center to a student in the UA James E. Rogers College of Law or to a UA graduate student studying law and public policy for an essay addressing an environmental law or public policy topic.
 A list of Fisher Prize winners since 1997 appears below.